-2.19 Multiple appeals may be heard either individually or in groups.
+- 2.21 Multiple appeals are when a number of appeals have been received in relation to the same school.
+Admission authorities must take all reasonable steps to ensure that multiple appeals for a school are heard by one panel with the same members.
+Where more than one panel has to consider appeals for the same school, each panel must make its own decision independently.
+A panel hearing multiple appeals must not make decisions on any of those appeals until all the appeals have been heard. - 2.22 Multiple appeals may be heard either individually or in groups.
 Hearing multiple appeals individually means holding a series of consecutive appeal hearings.
 The panel must ensure that the presenting officer does not produce new evidence in later appeals that was not presented in earlier appeals as this would mean that appellants whose cases were heard earlier in the process would not have the opportunity to consider and respond to the new evidence.
-If material new evidence comes to light during the questioning of the presenting officer, the clerk must ensure that the panel considers what bearing that evidence may have on all appeals.

-2.20 When multiple appeals are grouped, the presenting officer's case is usually heard in the presence of all the appellants at the beginning of the hearing (or sometimes at the start of each day when a hearing runs over a number of days).
+If material new evidence comes to light during the questioning of the presenting officer, the clerk must ensure that the panel considers what bearing that evidence may have on all appeals. - 2.23 When multiple appeals are grouped, the presenting officer's case is usually heard in the presence (either in person or remotely) of all the appellants at the beginning of the hearing (or sometimes at the start of each day when a hearing runs over a number of days).
 The appellants' cases are then heard individually without the presence of other appellants.
 Where there are a large number of appeals, holding grouped multiple appeals offers efficiencies.